 Why You Might Need Private Health Insurance

-Dental Care:
+Dental Care

 Routine dental services such as cleanings, fillings, and dental exams are not covered by provincial health insurance.
 Private insurance plans typically cover regular dental care, emergency dental procedures, and even some orthodontic services.

-Prescription Medications:
+Prescription Medications

-Vision Care:
+Vision Care

 Routine eye exams, glasses, and contact lenses are generally not covered for adults under provincial insurance plans.
 Private health insurance can cover these vision care needs, along with treatments for specific eye conditions.

-Paramedical Services:
+Paramedical Services

 Services such as physiotherapy, chiropractic care, and massage therapy are usually not covered by provincial plans unless under certain conditions, such as a low-income status.
 Private insurance can offer access to these services, which are crucial for rehabilitation and ongoing health maintenance.

-Private or Semi-Private Hospital Rooms:
+Private or Semi-Private Hospital Rooms

 If you prefer more privacy during a hospital stay, private insurance can cover the cost of a private or semi-private room, which is not covered under most provincial health plans.

-Health Coverage While Traveling:
+Health Coverage While Traveling

 Provincial health insurance offers very limited coverage for medical expenses incurred outside of your home province or abroad.
 If you travel frequently, private insurance can ensure you’re covered for emergencies and routine medical care during your trips.

-Explore your options to combine provincial and private health insurance for complete coverage that meets your needs.
-Contact us.
-1-866-848-8836.
+Accessing core medical services begins with applying for health insurance in Canada.
+But private coverage is often needed for a full range of benefits.
+Explore your options to combine provincial and private health insurance for complete coverage that meets your situation.